-10.3 If an allegation of abuse is made against an employee, the Head of Business Support must be informed immediately.
+- 10.3 If an allegation of abuse is made against an employee, the HR Manager must be informed immediately.
 They will inform the relevant Director and the Lead Designated Safeguarding Officer.
-Consideration will be given to suspending the employee from work or moving them to alternative duties not involving contact with children, young people or adults at

-- 10.4 If it is necessary to conduct an investigation into events surrounding the complaint, this will be conducted in liaison with the LADO and in accordance with the Disciplinary Policy and Procedure. - 10.5 The consideration of suspension in such circumstances does not imply guilt but is a neutral course of action, which is designed to ensure that both employees and complainants are protected during the investigation. - 10.6 The details of the safeguarding allegation should not be discussed with them until the strategy for investigation has been agreed with the LADO.
+Consideration will be given to suspending the employee from work or moving them to alternative duties not involving contact with children, young people or adults at risk - in accordance with the Council's Disciplinary Policy and Procedure. - 10.4 If it is necessary to conduct an investigation into events surrounding the complaint, this will be conducted in liaison with the LADO and in accordance with the Disciplinary Policy and Procedure. - 10.5 The consideration of suspension in such circumstances does not imply guilt but is a neutral course of action, which is designed to ensure that both employees and complainants are protected during the investigation. - 10.6 The details of the safeguarding allegation should not be discussed with them until the strategy for investigation has been agreed with the LADO.
 This is because the police may decide to lead the safeguarding investigation and any discussion which takes place prior to police interview may result in contamination of evidence. - 10.7 Externally conducted investigations, e.g. a police investigation, will normally take precedence over any internal investigations. - 10.8 The alleged perpetrator will be considered innocent unless proven otherwise.
 Suspension offers protection for them as well as the alleged victim and other service users, and enables a full and fair investigation to take place.